-Because numbers of funded 2 year olds could fluctuate considerably, schools may decide to offer some 2 year old places to fee paying families.
+Nursery Schools may find having some funded and some fee paying two year olds offers greater viability.
 Non-funded children (in any age group) should not be placed on the school roll or be included on the schools census.
 They also do not count towards the Published Admission Number.
 Parents paying for a 2 year old place should therefore be advised that they will need to apply formally for a nursery place for the term after their 3rd birthday.
 Purchase of a childcare place does not give any certainty of being offered a school nursery place.